okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 <ApiLifecycle access="ie" />

 # How Okta Identity Engine works
-Okta Identity Engine lets users customize the style and content of emails dynamically, based on the app that triggers the email notification.
 This page explains the key concepts and features of [Okta Identity Engine](https://help.okta.com/oie/en-us/content/topics/identity-engine/oie-index.htm) and the areas in which it differs from [Okta Classic Engine](/docs/guides/archive-overview/main/).

 > **Notes:**
 > * From March 1, 2022, all new [Okta organizations](/docs/concepts/okta-organizations/) use Identity Engine.